WbTstr/wbtstr.github.io/README.md

 ## API

 ### Fluent
 The WbTstr API is a fluent interface, based on [FluentAutomation](https://github.com/stirno/FluentAutomation).
-This means that successive instructions can be chained, with the goal to create easily readable tests (illustrated below).
+This means that successive instructions can be chained, to create tests that are easy to follow (illustrated below).

 ```csharp
 I.Open("https://www.example.org")